spikeheap/spikeheap.github.io/app/_drafts/the-happy-path-to-continuous-delivery.md

 ### What's in a name?

+`TODO what does CD mean?`

 We'll use the term 'migration' in this article to mean "a change to the database schema/underlying data structure".
 It explicitly _doesn't include_ data migrations[^data-migrations].

 ### Let's get started

 Continuous Delivery is a significant departure from the working practices of many software teams.

-`TODO expand!
-The text, not yourself`
+`TODO expand, and make it positive!`

 ### Prerequisite #1: team fit

+Continuous Delivery isn't a silver bullet to fix all existing political and technical problems.
+Think carefully about the motivations behind moving to CD, and ensure that the whole team is on-board with the shift.
+The process is likely to involve at least a little pain, and that can create a toxic environment if members of your team don't believe the pain is worthwhile for the goal.

+There are plenty of environments where continuously deployed code would harm the development team and the business, particularly the following:

+1. Teams where there isn't a strong focus on code quality.
+Most teams claim this is the case, but validate it against your levels of code coverage, documentation and technical debt, as well as your practices for managing them.
+2. Teams with a focus on velocity.
+Whether the focus is self-imposed or driven by external managers, Continuous Delivery is likely to exacerbate the feeling of urgency, as stakeholders grow to expect to see features delivered in ever-decreasing cycles.
+This is arguably the same group as [1].

+Before embarking on implementing CD, take some time to get consensus on the best approach, and to work through how your existing projects might look if they were deployed continuously.
+Try to think about the personality types in your team and the positive _and_ negative behaviours and experiences it might promote.

+`TODO is this section helpful?`

 ### Prerequisite #2: senior management buy-in